-It's a good choice for all those who prefer a smaller beverage size but still want to serve their G&T in a Copa glass.
+It's a good choice for everyone who prefers a smaller beverage size but still wants to serve their G&T in a Copa glass.

 Scuplture Long Drink Glass by Nachtmann

-You can get them in many different styles, not only the “Scuplture”.
-If you don't like the look of the Scuplture glasses, check out the Nachtmann Noblesse line.
+You can get them in many different styles, not only in the Sculpture design.
+If you don't like the distinctive design, check out the classy Nachtmann Noblesse line.

 Italian Highball Glasses by Paksh

-These Highball glasses are as classic as it gets.
+The Highball glasses from Paksh are as classic as it gets.
 Clean and elegant without any bells and whistles.